 “The jury saw what we have long known to be true about the wrong done to Dr. Adams,” said Senior Legal Counsel David Hacker.
 “The verdict is a powerful message for academic freedom and free speech at America’s public universities.”

-Alliance Defending Freedom attorneys represent Adams together with lead counsel David French, who began the case with Alliance Defending Freedom and now litigates for the American Center for Law and Justice.
+Alliance Defending Freedom attorneys represent Adams together with lead counsel David French.
 The trial in Adams v.
 The Trustees of the University of North Carolina–Wilmington began Monday in the U.S. District Court for the Eastern District of North Carolina, Southern Division.